bmoler68/HexaRoll/README.md

 6. **Customize Theme**: Visit the Customize tab to choose your preferred visual theme
 7. **Track Achievements**: Monitor your progress in the Achievements tab
 8. **Explore Themes**: Try all five themes to unlock theme-based achievements
+9. **App Information**: Visit the Settings tab for app details and legal documents

 ## Development